Could humans survive on Mars?

 As it stands, we are nowhere near having the level of technology needed to terraform the planet, which is the method of creating an atmosphere and raising the planet’s temperature so it can maintain liquid water.
 There are other huge problems that we also can’t solve, such as remelting the planet’s core which cooled to a solid a long time ago, but the intense temperature and energy held within the core creates a magnetic field around the planet that protects its atmosphere from being stripped away by solar winds.
 Since the technology to create and maintain an atmosphere won’t exist for a long time, our only option at this stage is the colony.

-(When the core of a planet is molten, it creates a magnetic field around which deflects solar winds, without this magnetic field, an atmosphere can just be pushed away)
+(When the core of a planet is molten it creates a magnetic field that deflects solar winds, without this magnetic field, an atmosphere can just be pushed away)

 How to build human colonies on Mars?